SA aims to provide income support (1.1.T.70) for people who:

 SA is paid fortnightly.

-Prior to 20 March 1996, incapacitated recipients remained on job search allowance (JSA), NSA or YTA if the period of their incapacity was less than 13 weeks, but were transferred to SA if the period of their illness extended beyond 13 weeks.
-Recipients were then transferred back to JSA, NSA or YTA on recovery.
+Prior to 20 March 1996, incapacitated recipients remained on job search allowance, NSA or YTA if the period of their incapacity was less than 13 weeks, but were transferred to SA if the period of their illness extended beyond 13 weeks.
+Recipients were then transferred back to job search allowance, NSA or YTA on recovery.

 From 20 March 1996, these transfers ceased.
-Recipients temporarily incapacitated for work due to illness or injury maintained an ongoing eligibility for JSA, NSA or YTA.
+Recipients temporarily incapacitated for work due to illness or injury maintained an ongoing eligibility for job search allowance, NSA or YTA.

 New recipients who are unemployed but are temporarily incapacitated now claim NSA or YA with temporary incapacity.
 New claimants who have employment or study to return to when they recover from the illness or injury will continue to claim and receive SA.